- ACEDS Blog

 Q. Where do CEDS candidates take the certification exam?

-A. The computer-based, proctored examination is available year-round at any one of more than 900 ACEDS-Kryterion testing center locations worldwide.
-They are listed at www.kryteriononline.com/host_locations/.
-The exam is computer-based so the results are provided to the candidate immediately upon the completion of the exam.
+A. The CEDS examination is a computer-based, proctored exam and is available year-round at any one of ACEDS-Kryterion testing center locations worldwide.
+These locations are listed at www.kryteriononline.com/host_locations/.
+The exam is computer-based, so the results are provided to the candidate immediately upon the completion of the exam.

 Q. What security procedures does ACEDS follow to assure the integrity of the examination?